Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Conclusion and Outlook

-\begin{proof} Given a graph $G = (V, E)$ with $n$ vertices and $m$ edges, we construct in polynomial time an instance $H$ that has a matching \todo{find a proper term} of size at least $n^2 - 2n + \ell + 2m$ if and only if $G$ has an independent set of size at least $\ell$.
+\begin{proof} Given a graph $G = (V, E)$ with $n$ vertices and $m$ edges, we construct a $(3,1)$-hypergraph $H(G)$ in polynomial time such that, for any integer $r \ge 0$, $H(G)$ has a matching of size at least $n^2 - 2n + r + 2m$ if and only if $G$ has an independent set of size at least $r$.

-We create such an instance as follows.
-For every vertex $v \in V$ we create a \emph{vertex path}, that is, a path of $2(n-1)$ axis-parallel lines that are perpendicular to the $z$-axis, see Fig.~\ref{fig:3dm-vertex-gadget}.
-In the vertex path we introduce a set $A(v)$ of $n - 1$ points of type A (see blue points in the Fig.~\ref{fig:3dm-vertex-gadget}) and a set $B(v)$ of $n-2$ points of type B (see green squares in the Fig.~\ref{fig:3dm-vertex-gadget}).
-Note that $A(v)$ and $B(v)$ form matchings in the set $P(v):=A(v)\cup B(v)$ and that $A(v)$ is the unique maximum matching in $P(v)$.
+Below, we create such an instance where we represent vertices by axis-parallel lines and hyperedges by points.
+First we introduce a vertex gadget.
+For every vertex $v \in V$, we create a set of $2(n-1)$ axis-parallel lines $\ell_1(v), \dots, \ell_{2n-2}(v)$ that lie on the same plane perpendicular to the $z$-axis.
+We require that, for each $i \in [2n-2]$, the line $\ell_i(v)$ is parallel to the $x$-axis, if $i$ is odd, and to the $y$-axis, if $i$ is even, see \cref{fig:3dm-vertex-gadget}.
+Moreover, for each odd (even) $i \in [2n-3]$, the line $\ell_i(v)$ has smaller fixed $y$-coordinate ($x$-coordinate) than the line $\ell_{i+2}(v)$.
+For each $i \in [2n-3]$, we introduce a point at the intersection of the lines $\ell_i(v)$ and $\ell_{i+1}(v)$.
+We call the set of these $2n-3$ points the \emph{vertex path} of $v$ and denote it by $P(v)$.
+We say that the point of the vertex path that lies at the intersection of lines $\ell_i(v)$ and $\ell_{i+1}(v)$, for $i \in [2n-3]$, is \emph{of type A} if $i$ is odd, and \emph{of type B}, otherwise.
+Let $A(v)\subseteq P(v)$ be the set of points of type A (see the blue disks at \cref{fig:3dm-vertex-gadget}) and let $B(v)\subseteq P(v)$ be the set of points of type B (see the green squares at \cref{fig:3dm-vertex-gadget}).
+Note that the points of $A(v)$ and the points of $B(v)$ alternate in $P(v)$, $|A(v)| = n-1$, and $|B(v)| = n-2$.
+Hence, both $A(v)$ and $B(v)$ are matchings in the set $P(v)=A(v)\cup B(v)$, and since $|A(v)| > |B(v)|$ it holds that $A(v)$ is the unique maximum matching in $P(v)$.

-As the next step we introduce an edge gadget.
-If two vertices $v_1, v_2 \in V$ are adjacent we create an \emph{edge path}, that is a path of axis-parallel lines connecting some point in $A(v_1)$ with some point in $A(v_2)$, see Fig.~\ref{fig:3dm-edge-gadget}.
-We pick the endpoints of the edge paths so that the edge paths are pairwise disjoint, which is possible because every vertex $v$ has $|A(v)|=n-1$ and is incident on at most $n-1$ edges.